HSF/packaging/RelocatableSoftware/README.md

 variable correctly, knowing to do so, and changing it if the package is moved.
-It is easier if the binary can introspect itself at runtime to determine where on the filesystem its physical file is stored - this is *self-location*.
-Using this information, the path to the `resource.txt` file can be determined by joining the binary file path with the *relative path* to the resource file.
+It is easier if the binary can introspect itself at runtime to determine where on the filesystem its physical file is stored - this is _self-location_.
+Using this information, the path to the `resource.txt` file can be determined by joining the binary file path with the _relative path_ from it to the resource file.
 Here, the relative path is known at compile/install time so is hard-coded into the binary, but because it is relative, the "bundle" of binary and resource may be freely moved together without invalidating the relative path between the files.